DIY Owl Candy Valentines for Kids + Free Printable

 - I simply inserted a heart shape, and resized it to measure 2.14 in width and 2.03 in height.

 For the Message Hearts – I created my own word art hearts using Word.
 You can download and print them HERE.
 There are 3 different, adorable Owl sayings!
-Just make sure you use a semi-heavy weight paper to print since you will be gluing into the cardstock hearts.
+Just make sure you use a semi-heavy weight paper as well as your printer’s best quality setting to print since you will be gluing into the cardstock hearts.

 Your first step is to use your Cricut or other die cutting machine to cut the owls and the hearts.
 Or use scissors and a template.

 Next, print out the message hearts HERE and then cut each individual heart out using scissors.
 Now you are ready to put the Owl Valentines together!

 Glue the beak and feet in place on the top layer of the owl.

 Turn the bottom layer (the one without the eyes) over so the backside is facing up, and center the candy bag so it fits behind the oval cut out.